cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 After preproccessing for DSGA, the tumour and normal dataset pairs are:
 + Discovery pair = 17903 genes
 + Validation pair = 18406 genes

+## Disease Specific Genomic Analysis (DSGA)
+We run [DSGA](ERPBC-TDA-hotspot/analysis/DSGA.py) to build the disease component (DcT) of the tumour dataset by comparing it against the healthy state model representing as the dataset of normal tissue.
+In the discovery dataset we simultaneously perform feature reduction.
+In the validation DcT dataset we skip independent feature reduction and instead retain the gene features kept in the discovery DcT dataset.

+The output DcT gene expression datasets are:
++ Discovery dataset (METABRIC) = 575 genes for 1429 ER+ Breast Cancer (BC) patients
++ Discovery dataset (TCGA) = 575 genes for 790 ER+ BC patients

 ### Code